scala/scala-java8-compat/README.md

 There are two goals:

-1. Encode anonymous functions in the same manner as Java 8 lambdas without losing the benefits of specialization.
+## Encode anonymous functions in the same manner as Java 8 lambdas
+without losing the benefits of specialization.

+Benefits: smaller bytecode, profit from ongoing JVM optimizations for lambda elision, inlining, etc.

 This requires a functional interface for FunctionN, which is a bit harder than it sounds in the face of specialized variants of apply,